sbaik97/School_District_Analysis/README.md

 # School_District_Analysis
-Schooldistrict and performance alyses by using the Python and Jupytor Notebook
+School district and performance analyses by using the Python and Jupytor Notebook

 ## Project Background